Rubén Sosa

 Ruben Sosa Ardaiz (born 25 April 1966) is a Uruguayan former professional football forward.
-He was a member of the Uruguay national team and a plethora of clubs around the world.
+He was a member of the Uruguay national team with extended spells at Danubio, Zaragoza, Lazio, Inter Milan and Nacional.

 Club career

 Born in Montevideo, Sosa started his career in Danubio at the age of 15, being one of the youngest footballers to play in the Uruguayan First Division.
 He played for Danubio from 1982 to 1985, when he was transferred to Spain's Real Zaragoza.
 With this club, Ruben Sosa won the Copa del Rey in 1986, scoring in the final against FC Barcelona.

 After playing for Zaragoza, Ruben Sosa was transferred to Italy's S.S.
 Lazio, staying for four years before being sold to Internazionale, where he reached his greatest form as a football player.
 He was Inter's leading goal scorer in the 1992–93 and 1993–94 seasons, winning the UEFA Cup in 1994.
 However, the arrival of Dennis Bergkamp in the Summer of 1993, led to splits within the Inter camp, and as a result Sosa left Serie A in the summer of 1995.

 After years of success in Uruguay, Spain and Italy, Ruben Sosa played for Germany's Borussia Dortmund, winning the Bundesliga title in 1995–96.

 When he left Borussia Dortmund, he returned to Spain to play for CD Logroñés.
 After a couple of months playing for the team, Ruben Sosa decided to leave in order to make his dream come true: he wanted to play for his favourite team in Uruguay, famous Nacional.
 At Nacional, Sosa won the Uruguayan League in 1998, 2000 and 2001, becoming one of the fans' heroes.

 In 2002, he left Nacional to play in China's Shanghai Shenhua.
 In 2003, Shanghai won the Chinese Jia-A League title, but the club was stripped of the title in 2013 for match fixing.

 In 2004, he returned to Nacional, this time as assistant coach, winning the 2005 league title.